 There’s a link between emotional eating and excess weight/obesity, which has become an epidemic in the US with other countries heading in the same direction, including India.
 Obesity could cause myriad health problems, including the big killer’s heart disease and diabetes.
 More than two-thirds of overweight adults say they eat when they’re stressed.

 Dietitians say emotional eating would not be so bad if we made healthy food choices, but often we don’t.
 It’s so easy and much cheaper to get things that are not good for you, readily available and good-tasting foods like fried chicken, ice cream and chocolate are the ones emotional eaters head for that could be harmful to their health.
 Most ice cream and chocolate have full cream.
 You put on weight and get heart disease.
 Then you get even more stressed.
 It’s a cycle.

 There’s another cycle.

-Being overweight can bring mental as well as physical problems. n a society that values slim/sexy, women who overeat have tendency to have low self-esteem and have trouble forming and maintaining relationships.
+Being overweight can bring mental as well as physical problems.
+In a society that values slim/sexy, women who overeat have a tendency to have low self-esteem and have trouble forming and maintaining relationships.
 They do not solve problems well.
 They become stressed and make poor love decisions and poor choices.
-Of course this is a general statement.
+Of course, this is a general statement.

 An erratic relationship with food could lead to eating disorders like anorexia and bulimia.
 Again these are more commonly diagnosed in women.

 We Indians have some cultural characteristics that may make us more likely to turn to food for reasons other than hunger.
 We… celebrate with lots and lots of food, we’re more likely to give “fatigue” than loving support.
-We seem to be more verbal and more cruel and less supportive to each other.
+We seem to be more verbal and crueler and less supportive of each other.

 There are ways we can break the hold emotional eating has on us.
 But the way we eat is a habit that takes discipline to break.
 The obstacle (to weight loss) most times is the person not being able to make up their mind that this is what I have to do to achieve it.